OmarAlFarajat/omaralfarajat.github.io/projects/honey-im-home.md

 labels:
   - C#
   - Unity
-summary: Developed over 48 hours as part of CoCo Jam 2020.
-A 2D obstacle-avoiding game where you help guide an intoxicated character home.
+summary: A 2D obstacle-avoiding game where you help guide an intoxicated character home.
+Submitted to CoCo Jam 2020.
+The theme was "no pain, no gain".
 ---
 **Source:** <a href="https://github.com/OmarAlFarajat/Honey-Im-Home"><i class="large github icon"></i>OmarAlFarajat/Honey-Im-Home</a>